 So, is technology worth bothering with?
 In this example, an unequivocal yes.
 And there are lots of other, less dramatic but equally impactful little revolutions of empowerment all round the country.

-Dominic Norrish is author of Educate 1-to-1, the secrets to successfully planning, implementing and sustaining change through mobile learning in schools
+Dominic Norrish is Group Director of technology at United Learning.
+He is also the author of Educate 1-to-1, the secrets to successfully planning, implementing and sustaining change through mobile learning in schools